queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 you have advantage, and use the lower roll if you have disadvantage.
 For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
 If you instead have advantage and roll those numbers, you use the 17.

-More detailed rules for advantage and disadvantage are presented in the <a href="needsLink!!!">Using Ability Scores</a> section.
+More detailed rules for advantage and disadvantage are presented in the
+<nuxt-link to="/phb/rules/using-ability-scores#advantage-and-disadvantage">Using Ability Scores</nuxt-link> section.

 ### Specific Beats General
 This compendium contains rules that govern how the game plays.
 That said, many racial traits, class features, spells,